CortexIntelligentAutomation/docs_v2022/content/en/docs/getting-started/on-premise/add-observability-to-innovation/Grafana/prerequisites.md

 * Certificate file must contain the full chain of certificates.
 * Certificate file must include the private key.

 The files should be placed in a known location on the Web Application Server.
-This location will be required when securing Grafana.
+This location will be required when [configuring Grafana to use HTTPS][].

 IIS requires an X.509 SSL certificate to be installed on the Web Application Server.
 The certificate must have the following property configured: